googlefonts/googlefonts.github.io/gf-guide/description.md

 -   **Allowed HTML elements:** `a`, `em`, `i`, `strong`, `b`, `p`, `ol`, `ul`, `li`.
 -   **Other HTML elements**, especially inline CSS, classes, or attributes, **are not allowed** and will be removed by the catalogue web app.
 -   **All links in it must be properly working.**
--   **It must include a hypertext link to the upstream repository** — where the font project files are made available (designer’s GitHub repository).
+-   **It must include a hypertext link to the upstream repository** — where the font project files are available (designer’s GitHub repository).
 You can copy the following line, and copy it at the bottom of the description file (don’t forget to adjust the URL):

 ``` code
 To contribute, see <a href="https://github.com/owner/fontname">github.com/owner/fontname</a>